mostafasadeghi97/auto-pilot-computer/README.md

 ## Usage

+Make sure that your terminal has access to run operations on your computer.
+In MacOS, you need to enable terminal access in System Settings > Privacy & Security > Accessibility.

-export your openai api key as an environment variable:
+Export your openai api key as an environment variable:

 ```bash
 export OPENAI_API_KEY=<your api key>